I don't know about you, but I want to become more like Jesus.

 To become more like Jesus, I have to become less like me.

-That sounds scary.
-It sounds as if we have to give up our personality and individuality to imitate him.
+Becoming less like me sounds scary.
+It sounds as if we have to give up our personality and individuality to imitate Jesus.
 But that's one of the great paradoxes of the Christian faith, because Jesus himself reassures us:

 "For whoever wants to save his life will lose it, but whoever loses his life for me will save it."
 (Luke 9:24)

 If we want to understand that promise, I think we first have to recognize that what we think is the real us is not.
-We think that our personality, our quirks, our beliefs gathered over a lifetime make up who we are.
+We think our personality, our quirks, our beliefs gathered over a lifetime make up who we are.
 We're too close, though.
 We can't see that much of us is simply wrong.
-It doesn't conform to the character of Christ and never can.
+Those negative qualities do not conform to the character of Christ and never can.

 The only way we can become more like Jesus is to surrender our whole being to him in complete, unreserved trust, and ask him to do a major makeover on us.